Vamos (Guatemala): History

 The political party was founded and registered by the Supreme Electoral Tribunal in 2017.
 Its leader and general secretary is Alejandro Giammattei, a three-time presidential candidate.
 Giammattei declared that the political party would be his platform to run in the 2019 general election.

+Vamos defines itself as a center-right political party.
+It held its first national assembly in October 2018, proclaiming Giammattei as its presidential candidate.
+In the 2019 Guatemalan general elections, Alejandro Giammattei was elected president of the Republic.

 The party has been criticized by some as a result of some former military officers who were accused of war crimes joining the party.